Connecting our Community with the Power of Health

 - Make personal choices about your medical care if possible BEFORE a situation arises.
 Find comfort with your choice of provider, the facility, and what that combination will cost.
 Will money be required "up front?'
 Are reductions possible or easy payment plans available?
 The uninsured are typically overcharged and billed at a higher rate.
 Self-pay discounts are frequently available.

-- Hill-Burton Hospitals treat any person without regard to financial status.
-Is that better for you than private hospital charity programs?
+- Hill-Burton Hospitals treat any person without regard to financial status. s that better for you than private hospital charity programs?

 - Go where you feel you will receive the best medical care.
 Do not let anyone discourage you from trying to apply for financial aid from a hospital.

-- Many hospitals are choosing to use an outside staffing company for their Emergency Room physicians, which causes some insurance companies to charge you at an out of network rate.
+- Many hospitals are choosing to use an outside staffing company for their Emergency Room physicians, which causes some insurance companies to charge you an out-of-network rate.
 Ask if your insurance coverage would encounter this problem.

 - Ignoring medical bills will have a devastating effect on your credit rating.
 Once bills go to collections, there is less likelihood of a significant positive outcome.
 Plan timely payments when you are aware the final bill is in hand.